MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 ## Task #4: Complete Check In and Check Out Process

-To perform the check in and check out process we need to update CDS visit data as following:
+To perform the check in and check out process we need to update Common Data Service visit data as following:

 * When visitor checks in, set *Actual Start* field to the current date and time
 * When visitor checks out, set *Actual End* field to the current date and time.
-* After check out, set the record status to inactive indicating that the visit has been completed
+* After check out, set the record status to inactive, indicating that the visit has been completed

 1. Select **Check In** button.